EthanM84/project-1/README.md

     b.
 I had gone into this data set beliving that the more conservative states wouuld have the highest birthrates, but that is not necessarily true.
 Wyoming is one of the most conservative states, but has one of the lower birth rates.
 Similarly, California is a very liberal state and has the highest birth rates.

-2. Number of Births Gender Per State [Christina]:
+2. Number of Births Per Gender Per State [Christina]:

     a.
-The number of births varied across different states, with some states having significantly higher birth rates than others.
-This suggests variations in population dynamics and potentially different social and economic factors influencing birth rates.
-It can help researchers and analysts study the relationship between birth rates and various socio-economic factors, such as income levels, education, employment, and cultural factors.
+The number of births varied across different states, with some states having higher birth rates than others.
+There are many factors that can affect population dynamics, such as social and economic factors.
+It can help researchers and analysts study the correlation between birth rates and several socio-economic factors, such as income levels, education, employment, and cultural factors.

     b.
-This knowledge can contribute to a better understanding of societal trends and inform decision-making in areas such as education, labor market planning, and social welfare programs.
-Understanding the distribution of births per state can assist public health officials in planning and allocating resources, such as healthcare facilities and services, to meet the needs of the population.
-States with higher birth rates may require additional support and infrastructure to ensure adequate healthcare for mothers and infants.In conclusion, the analysis of the number of births per state per gender provides valuable insights into population dynamics, demographic trends, and potential factors influencing birth rates.
-The data can inform public health planning, policy development, social and economic analysis, and resource allocation decisions, leading to more effective and targeted interventions for maternal and child welfare.
+This info can help to a better understand areas such as education, labor market planning, and social welfare programs.
+Understanding the distribution of births per state can help public health officials in planning and allocating resources, such as healthcare facilities and services, to meet the needs of the population.
+States with higher birth rates might require additional support to make sure proper healthcare for mothers and infants is provided.

+    c.
+In conclusion, the analysis of the number of births per state per gender provides valuable information for population dynamics and potential factors influencing birth rates.
+The data can inform public health planning, social and economic analysis, and resource allocation decisions, leading to more effective resources for maternal and child welfare.

 3. Average Birth Weight (g) Per State (Are there any states with average under or overweight babies?)
 [Steph]: